aaronbagot/OWRT_build/lean_x86_64_mini/readme.md

-clean system with passwall full pack
+clean system with passwall full pack, and few more tiny app